The Lion's Last Roar

 Opening Scene - September 6, 1566, Outside Szigetvár Fortress

 Yet even as death approached, Suleiman refused to abandon his final campaign.
-For nearly six weeks, his mighty army of 100,000 men had besieged the Croatian fortress of Szigetvár, defended by barely 2,300 Croatian and Hungarian soldiers under the command of Nikola Šubić Zrinski.
+For nearly six weeks, his army of 100,000 men had besieged the Croatian fortress of Szigetvár, defended by barely 2,300 Croatian and Hungarian soldiers under Nikola Šubić Zrinski.
 The Sultan's grand vizier, Sokollu Mehmed Pasha, stood vigilant by his master's bedside, carefully maintaining the fiction that the greatest Ottoman ruler still lived and commanded.

 In his final moments of consciousness, Suleiman gestured weakly for paper and pen.
 His last written orders were characteristically clear: the siege must continue, and news of his death must be concealed until his son Selim could be summoned from Constantinople to secure the succession.
 As the Sultan's eyes closed for the final time, Sokollu Mehmed Pasha began the elaborate deception that would maintain the illusion of Suleiman's continued presence for the crucial weeks ahead.